coryjquirk/portfolio/README.md

 # developer portfolio, blog, photo gallery
-Personal website to share my contact info and work.
+Personal website built entirely custom with React to share my contact info and work.
 It also hosts a blog and a photography page.

 [Deployed application](https://coryjquirk.herokuapp.com/home)